 Dr. Ten Haken was the primary innovator of an iso-toxicity dose escalation scheme that led to clinical trials that demonstrated the ability to safely deliver higher doses of radiation to tumors in the liver and lung than had previously been thought possible.
 Analyses of the results of those dose escalation studies led to the parameterization of normal tissue complication probability (NTCP) models for use in subsequent clinical trials.
 These published results were among the first of their kind.
 This led naturally to the desire to use these mathematical models of predicted outcomes directly in optimization of treatment plans.
 A series of papers demonstrated the strength and flexibility of these approaches.
 More recently, Dr. Ten Haken has collaborated with others toward the use of physiological imaging and other biomarkers into treatment response assessment of both tumors and normal tissues to irradiation, with the goal of incorporating these techniques into individualized response-based adaptive therapy regimens.

 Areas of Interest

-- Dr. Ten Haken is a Principal Investigator/Program Director of a long-standing program project grant related to the Optimization of High Dose Conformal Therapy.
-The overall goal of that program project is to improve the effectiveness of radiation therapy for cancer patients by individualizing therapy beyond simple anatomy.
+- Dr. Ten Haken was a Principal Investigator/Program Director of a long-standing program project grant related to the Optimization of High Dose Conformal Therapy.
+The overall goal of that program project has been to improve the effectiveness of radiation therapy for cancer patients by individualizing therapy beyond simple anatomy.
 Specifically, this research seeks to use both anatomical and physiological information acquired during treatment to re-optimize therapy based on the individual patient’s treatment history and response.